 GHG emissions can be categorised into different types, depending on the nature of the source generating them.
 Direct greenhouse gas emissions (so-called Scope 1) are those emissions from that are sources owned or controlled by the organisation.
-Indirect greenhouse gas emissions (socalled Scope 2) are due to the consumption of electricity, heat or steam, not directly produced by the organisation.
-Over the three-year period, the CO2 emissions associated with natural gas energy consumption (Scope 1) increased by the 9%.
-On the other hand, the indirect energy emissions (Scope 2), as shown in the table below, increased by more than 40% due to a production increase over the three-year period and due to the utilization of heat pumps for heating buildings, partially replacing natural gas.
+Indirect greenhouse gas emissions (so-called Scope 2) are due to the consumption of electricity, heat or steam, not directly produced by the organisation.
+Over the four-year period, the CO2 emissions associated with natural gas energy consumption (Scope 1) increase by 9%, but there is a decrease respect the past year (5%).
+On the other hand, the indirect energy emissions (Scope 2), as shown in the table below, increased by 6%, mainly due to the utilization of heat pumps for heating buildings, partially replacing natural gas.

-CO2 emissions (ton CO2) 2017 2018 2019 Direct emissions (Scope 1) 121 104 132 Indirect energy emissions (Scope 2) - Location-based 209 263 297 Indirect energy emissions (Scope 2) - Marked-based 265 352 402 Total CO2 emissions (Market-based scenario) 386 456 534
+CO2 emissions (ton CO2) 2018 2019 2020 2021 Direct emissions (Scope 1) 104 132 121 114 Indirect energy emissions (Scope 2) - Location-based 263 297 273 279 Indirect energy emissions (Scope 2) - Marked-based 352 402 369 407 Total CO2 emissions (Market-based scenario) 456 534 490 521